 The Department of English Language and Linguistics invites applications from excellent prospective postgraduate students for full-time study of the linguistics of literacy in the foundation phase as part of the project: “Strategic Early Literacy Imperative: Linguistic and social partnerships in Foundation-Phase Learning in African languages.”

 South African foundation-phase literacy is in a deep crisis – especially literacy in languages of the Bantu language family (see http://www.ru.ac.za/englishlanguageandlinguistics/research/sandisaimbewu/).
-Although this is a multifaceted problem requiring input from policy analysts, political scientists, education specialists, child psychologists and sociologists, this project focusses on the specific contributions that can be made by linguists.
+Although this is a multifaceted problem requiring input from policy analysts, political scientists, education specialists, child psychologists and sociologists, this project focusses on the specific contributions that can be made by linguists and/or from a linguistic perspective.
 This includes the following dimensions:

 - Sociolinguistic-dialectological dimension which interacts with language standardization and the mismatch between home languages and languages of teaching and learning.

 - Morpho-syntactic dimensions: the mismatch between psycholinguistic and orthographic representations of words and morphemes with the attendant need for thorough linguistic analysis of African languages within descriptive and theoretical frameworks.

 - Concepts such as phonological, morphological, syntactic awarenesses which are known to have effects for literacy and their extension to Bantu languages in ways that take the linguistic structures of these languages into consideration e.g. is morphological awareness necessarily the same thing in English vs isiZulu given the different morphological structures and how these are mapped orthographically?

 - Semantic dimensions: the development of productive and receptive capacities for entailed and presupposed meaning in children and how these interact with text.